bhklab/handbook/docs/disciplines/Pharmacogenomics/Navigating_PSets.md

 When you first join the BHKLab Pharmacogenomics (PGx) team, you will likely need to familiarize yourself with our R package [`PharmacoGx`](https://www.bioconductor.org/packages/devel/bioc/html/PharmacoGx.html).
 The fundamental object of `PharmacoGx` is the PSet, which is a data structured specifically designed to handle the inputs, results, and meta-data surrounding a [cell line screen](./Cell_Viability_Screens.md).

 PSets can be a bit counter-intuitive at first and so this page provides a rough guide on how to manipulate them.
-At present we only have tools in `R` to navigate this.
+At present we only have tools in `R` to navigate them.

-Detailed vignettes can be found [here](https://bhklab.github.io/CBWWorkshop2024/articles/Module1.html).
+Before we get into the basics, it is probably worth addressing a natural question: **why use PSets?**  The answer is that pharmacogenomics research is conductor across instutitions which have their own idiosyncratic approach to handling and annotating data.
+PSets allow for standardized nomenclature across datasets, meaning each PSet will ahve the same column names inside its dataframes, a common set of identifiers for drugs and for cell lines, and quality-controlled response measurements.

+This page only covers the basics.
+Once you've reviewed these snippets you can look at the detailed vignettes [here](https://bhklab.github.io/CBWWorkshop2024/articles/Module1.html).